-Access to drinking water, urban - country data from around the world:
+Access to drinking water, urban - Country rankings:

-World bank definition: Access to an improved water source refers to the percentage of the population using an improved drinking water source.
+Definition: Access to an improved water source, urban, refers to the percentage of the urban population using an improved drinking water source.
 The improved drinking water source includes piped water on premises (piped household water connection located inside the user’s dwelling, plot or yard), and other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection).